 - Differing calcium needs.
 Some people need twice or three times as much as other people.
 Hair mineral analysis is a great way to assess calcium needs.
 Most people need about 750 mg of calcium daily coupled with 450 mg of magnesium, however some need as much as 2000 mg of calcium and 1350 mg of magnesium daily, depending upon their hair test results.

 - Missing cofactors.
 Calcium cofactors such as magnesium and vitamin D are deficient in the diet.
-It is thought that eighty percent of the US is Vitamin D deficient.
-The only reliable way to obtain enough vitamin D is to take 4000-5000 IU of vitamin D3 daily.
-Vitamin D2 (synthetic) will work, but not as well.
 Magnesium is heavily involved in calcium metabolism and bone health.
 It is so commonly deficient in modern diets that few people get enough each day to replenish and maintain adequate levels in the body tissues.
-Most people must supplement it and take about 450 mg of chelated or another quality magnesium daily.
+Most people must supplement magnesium and take about five times their body weight in pounds in mg of chelated or another quality magnesium daily.
+I like Jigsaw Magnesium.

 Studies show that countries, like the US and Finland, that have the highest calcium intakes also have the highest osteoporosis rates.
 How could this be?
 It’s due to getting too much calcium in the diet, but not having the cofactors, listed above, to utilize and absorb the calcium.
 You cannot just take or eat calcium and have it magically infiltrate your bones.